 1. Put a hand sanitiser at the front door

-Whether it's a common cold or full-blown influenza, prevention is always cheaper than the cure.
+Whether it's a common cold or full-blown influenza, prevention is always easier than the cure.
 You'll never be able to keep 100% of the winter bugs out of your workplace, but it's a good idea to encourage your team to use hand sanitiser the moment they arrive at work during cold and flu season.

 You could always supply your staff with individual bottles of hand sanitiser to keep at their desks, but it's cheaper and easier to keep a large bottle of alcohol spray (it's less sticky than gel) near the door or in your reception area, and ask your staff to use it whenever they pass by.